-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 192, the National Coverage Determination governing Medicare coverage of speech-language pathology services for dysphagia treatment, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 192 governing dysphagia speech-language pathology coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table